• Aged Japanese-export Taiwan Oolong

 • Use boiling water (100C).

-We recommend approx 1g of tea per 15ml of water for Gongfu-style brewing in a teapot or gaiwan.
-Rinse the leaves once and then brew several times until there is no flavour left.
+We recommend using approx 1g of tea per 15ml of water for gongfu-style brewing in a teapot or gaiwan.
+Rinse the leaves once and then brew as usual.
+You can re-steep the leaves several times until there's no flavour left.

-For Western-style brewing in a larger teapot, use approx. 5g per 100ml of water.
+For Western-style brewing in a larger teapot, use approx 5g tea per 100ml of water.
 You can re-brew the leaves a few times.

-To brew direct in a mug, use 1-2g of tea in the bottom of the cup, fill with boiling water, and drink once cool.
+To brew direct in a mug, use 1-2g of tea in the bottom of the cup, fill to top with boiling water, and drink once cool.
 Re-fill the cup with more water when you've drunk 1/3rd of the tea.
-Repeat until there is no more flavour left.
+Repeat until there's no more flavour left.

-• All of our teas are suitable for long-term storage and aging.
+• All of our teas are suitable for long-term storage and ageing.

 Keep your tea away from sunlight and strong smells, and somewhere with stable climate conditions.